What is an SBA loan?

 Paycheck Protection Program (PPP)

-The Paycheck Protection Program loan was created to provide small businesses with financial assistance to maintain payroll and cover lost business costs.
-This funding could be used to pay for up to eight weeks of payroll.
+The Paycheck Protection Program loan provides small businesses with financial assistance to maintain payroll and cover lost business costs.
+Businesses could use this funding to pay for up to eight weeks of payroll.
 Along with benefit costs for employees, and interest on rent, mortgages, and utilities.
-The amount a small business can receive is dependent on their payroll expenses but has been limited to a maximum amount of $100,000 per employee.
+The Small Business Administration (SBA) limits the funding amount a small business can receive to $100,000 per employee, depending on their payroll expenses.
 Another advantage of this program is that it offers loan forgiveness.
 If an employer uses the funding for at least 60% of payroll expenses and the other 40% on interest and/or benefit costs for employees, they may be eligible to receive full forgiveness of the loan.

 Economic Injury Disaster Loans (EIDL)

-The EIDL advance program was designed to provide funding for businesses that were negatively impacted by the COVID-19 pandemic.
+The EIDL advance program purpose was to provide financial assistance to businesses adversely impacted by the COVID-19 pandemic.
 The SBA offered two types of EIDL funding – an EIDL loan fund and EIDL advance fund.
-The EIDL loan fund must be repaid and can be used for any operating expenses a business may have.
-The EIDL advance fund was offered to private nonprofits and businesses affected harder than others – which they do not have to repay.
-This advance was only offered to applicants in low-income communities that could show a reduction in revenue of over 30% and had fewer than 300 employees.
+Businesses must repay the EIDL loan fund, which they can use for any operating expenses they may have.
+The Small Business Administration (SBA) offered the EIDL advance fund to private nonprofits and severely impacted businesses, and repayment is not required.
+However, the SBA only offered this advance to applicants in low-income communities that could demonstrate a reduction in revenue of over 30% and had fewer than 300 employees.

 The EIDL program can provide up to $2 million in disaster assistance to a business.